Scripts4BridgeIC/Scripts4BridgeIC/README.md

 to update gem package manager

+### Most scripts will require these Gems
-gem install json
+* gem install json

-gem install net/http
+* gem install net/http

-gem install csv
+* gem install csv

 ------------------------------
 ## Brief Overview of Using Terminal to Run Scripts